RocioCarmonaMolero/TFMweb/README.md

 > dat <-  read.csv(1_2cicer_D9V2GJ7401R-Alignment-HitTable.csv , header = FALSE, stringsAsFactors = F)

-> dat <- dat[,2]     #the second column of the csv, downloaded directly from the BLASTP result, is taken
+> dat <- dat[,2]
+#the second column of the csv, downloaded directly from the BLASTP result, is taken

-> IDprot <- get_IDprot(dat, 2)     #the function is applied and the result vector is saved in the 'IDprot' vector
+> IDprot <- get_IDprot(dat, 2)
+#the function is applied and the result is saved in the 'IDprot' vector

-> candidates <- c(candidates, IDprot[!IDprot %in% candidates])     #the accessions of 'IDprot' not found in 'candidates' are included in it
+> candidates <- c(candidates, IDprot[!IDprot %in% candidates])
+#the accessions of 'IDprot' not found in 'candidates' are included in it

 This step was carried out with every 136 csv.